How to avoid your first and possibly biggest business mistake

 Ignoring any of these functions will cause problems sooner or later.
 Some of which can be catastrophic.
 For example, avoiding the sometimes onerous task of collecting payments from customers could cause a cash crisis and eventually insolvency.

 Another example might be not spending enough time on marketing and sales.
 The result is that your sales pipeline might run dry.
-We talk more about this in our article called avoiding sawtooth income.

 In it, we highlight some of the critical functions that are typical in many businesses.